 "(a) Rights of the taxpayer.

-"(1) For purposes of this section, the term "taxpayer" shall only mean a taxpayer whose books and records are subject to examination by the department, and shall not include any taxpayer regarding taxes collected or examined by a self-administered county or municipality.
+"taxpayer" shall only mean a taxpayer whose books and records are subject to examination by the department, and shall not include any taxpayer regarding taxes collected or examined by a self-administered county or municipality.